curvegrid/go-ethereum-wiki/JavaScript-Console.md

     $ geth attach ipc:/some/custom/path
     $ geth attach rpc:http://191.168.1.1:8545

 Note that by default the geth node doesn't start the rpc service and not all functionality is provided over this interface due to security reasons.
-These defaults can be overridden when the geth node is started.
+These defaults can be overridden when the `--rpcapi` argument when the geth node is started, or with [admin.startRPC](admin_startRPC).

 If you need log information, start with: